 Drexel University Online’s education degrees, teacher certification programs, and courses incorporate current research on teaching and expose teachers to the latest developments in pedagogy and instructional technology.

 Drexel University Online offers bachelor’s degrees, master’s degrees, and teaching certificates in a wide variety of areas of specialization.

-Drexel University Online is accredited by the Middle States Association of Colleges and Schools.
+Drexel University Online is regionally accredited by the Middle States Commission of Higher Education (MSCHE).

 Arizona State University was founded in 1885 as the Tempe Normal School.
 Today, the university has four traditional campuses in and around the metropolitan Phoenix area, as well as the highly regarded ASU Online virtual campus.

 ASU Online offers the following degree programs in the field of education: